Skip to Content

 Logistics

 Julia Pferdehirt of Because Justice Matters shared about a young missionary who insisted she wasn’t qualified to do anything.
-But when Pferdehirt dove into the missionary’s experiences, the missionary shared how she had coordinated multiple three-month-long mission trips for 15 to 20 people at a time.
+But when Pferdehirt dove into the missionary’s experiences, the missionary shared how she had coordinated major short-term mission trips.
 She planned all the travel, visas, financial planning, lodging, food and coordination with local ministries.
-From that Pferdehirt and the missionary came up with a two-page list of transferrable skills.
+From that, Pferdehirt and the missionary came up with a two-page list of transferrable skills.

-Llewellyn encourages missionary moms to consider all the logistics they coordinated to move and settle their family overseas.
-These are valuable, management-level skills.
+Llewellyn encourages missionary parents to consider all the logistics they coordinated to move and settle their family overseas.
+These are valuable management-level skills.

 Training, Teaching and Public Speaking

-There are a lot of areas a missionary could pull from here: speaking at churches during home assignment, teaching Bible studies, training church workers and leaders, teaching Sunday school classes, preaching on Sunday morning.
+There are a lot of areas a missionary could pull from here: speaking at churches during home assignment, teaching Bible studies, training church workers and leaders, teaching Sunday school classes and preaching on Sunday morning.

 If you have a bachelor’s or advanced degree, these experiences can open doors for teaching jobs.
 But your experience can also open doors for jobs in corporate training or management consulting.